wfvining/kespos/README.md

   bid before actually bidding.

 The final significant capability that `gen_auction` tries to provide is handling of duplicate bids.
-By default id a single process submits two or more bids, the duplicate bid is treated an update to the previous bid from the same process.
+By default if a single process submits two or more bids, the duplicate bid is treated as an update to the previous bid from the same process.
 Alternative modes where duplicates are allowed (without being considered updates) or are rejected unconditionally are also supported.